Nick-Manglaviti/ICSI-403-Server/README.md

 # ICSI-403-Server
-A restful service that used AWS to parse JSON posts into Java, operate on them, then return a result back into JSON.
+A restful service that uses AWS to parse JSON posts into Java, operate on them, then return a result back into JSON.

 Used Elastic Beanstalk on Amazon Web Services.
 Maintained by Tomcat and built using Maven to create a .WAR file.